mariaeloisacria/mariaeloisacria/README.md

 - 👀 I’m interested in aprender
 - 🌱 I’m currently learning no colégio
 - 💞️ I’m loong to collaborate o  maximo
-- 📫 How to reach me sem condissoes
+- 📫 How to reach me sem condicoes

 <!---
 mariaeloisacria/mariaeloisacria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.